Harriet-Crimson/Harriet-Crimson/README.md

 - 👋 Hi, I’m @Harriet-Crimson
 - 👀 I’m interested in Game Dev
 - 🌱 I’m currently learning Java and JavaScript(html).
-- 💞️ I’m looking to collaborate on a Group Project
 - 📫 How to reach me don't
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: pseudocode is the walmart version of any coding language.